suslabs/el-levert/README.md

     Level 1 = Moderator
     Level 2 = Admin
 -   remove_group `(group_name)` - Removes `(group_name)` from the group list and from the permission list of everyone added to it.
 -   check `(user)` - Sends permission details for `(user)`.
-Can be executed by anyone
+Can be executed by anyone.

 ### 6. oc `-version (EU/t) (duration)`

-Calculates overclock EU, duration and tier for the specified parameters.
+Calculates overclock EU, duration, and tier for the specified parameters.
 If `-version` is not specified, the calculator defaults to `ceu`.
 Allowed versions are:

 -   ceu